plett/fly.io-nginx-redir/README.md

 and the versions of the actions in the GitHub workflow.
 It will make pull requests with changes to bump versions.

+## CI testing

+Through a remarkably convoluted method, I am using GitHub Actions to run tests on every push.
+It uses docker compose to run the nginx container and also a testing container which runs Bats and verifies that the container works and serves a valid redirection.

 ## Future steps

-* Add CI testing
+At the moment GitHub builds the container twice - once to run tests on it and then again as it gets deployed to Fly.
+There is a remote possible that these two images might differ and the deployed image might be broken.

-* probably doing that by making Github build a docker image (stored in GHCR?), testing that, and then using `image` deployment to Fly insted of `docker` builder.
-This will ensure that the image which has passed testing is byte-for-byte identical to what is running in production.
+This could be fixed by building a docker image, testing it, and then pushing it to a registry (GHCR?) once tests have passed.
+Fly can then be changed over to use the `image` deployment method instead of the `docker` builder, so the deployed image is byte-for-byte identical to the one that passed testing.